-Of course you’re welcome to pay off a lump sum (also known as a part redemption) before you switch your deal.
-But this will mean we can’t process your request to switch deals until the first of the following month.
+Whilst you’re welcome to pay off a lump sum (also known as a part redemption) before you switch your deal, we need at least 1 of your regular monthly payments to process between the lump sum payment and switching your product.

 - I've applied for a new deal, but have also received an interest rate change letter.
 What should I do?

 Transferring your current mortgage rate when moving home

 - Can I transfer my current mortgage rate?